Clinical Practice Guideline Manual

 ii.
 Taking action to address potential bias in reporting of research results.

 vi.
-Finally, guideline developers should critically appraise each study using the specified protocol and forms derived for the review.
+Finally, at least two reviewers should critically appraise each study using the specified protocol and forms derived for the review.

 Compiling evidence and assessing it for quality are important steps in a systematic review.
-The quality of the evidence should be tied directly to the recommendations made in a guideline, and the strength of the recommendations in that guideline.
+The quality of the evidence should be linked to the strength of the recommendations in that guideline.
 Consistent with the IOM standards for systematic reviews, the AAFP uses a specified framework for assessing the quality of studies and providing strength for each recommendation.
-The AAFP uses a modified Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach described below.

 a.
 GRADE methodology